 - You do not have collision insurance,

-- You have collision insurance but the cost of repairs is close to your deductible level or an amount you can easily afford.
+- You have collision insurance coverage but the cost of repairs is close to your deductible level or an amount you can easily afford.

 In such a case car accident victims may choose to leave their car “as is” or pay for the repairs out of pocket.

 If you have been injured in a car crash, you usually have only a two-year statute of limitations after the crash to bring a lawsuit in California.
 You are encouraged to retain an experienced California car accident attorney as soon as possible to help protect your rights and evaluate all the evidence – including the police report – to determine whether you have a right to compensation.

 An experienced lawyer may also be able to help you find a doctor who will accept a medical lien in California if you cannot afford to pay for treatment.
 Your lawyer can also draft an insurance demand letter that is likely to get a settlement offer that may cover your: